DOI-ONRR/blog-nrrd/src/pages/metrics-and-policy/index.md

     <td>Track the number of tech enhancement issues, track the number of open and valid reported vulnerabilities, median time to remediate/mitigate a valid report (in days), track the number of tech issues resolved from user research, track the number of tech issues resolved related to accessibility, and track the number of innovative tech solutions and results from implementation.</td>
   </tr>
 </table>

-|**What we’re measuring** | track number of tech enhancement issues,  track number of open and valid reported vulnerabilities, median time to remediate/mitigate a valid report (in days), track number of tech issues resolved from user research, track number of tech issues resolved related to accessibility, and track number of innovative tech solutions & result from implementation.

 ## Lessons learned
 1. Strategic alignment of metrics: Ensure that metrics measures are aligned with the objectives outlined in work planning goals.
 This alignment serves as a compass, guiding the team towards the intended outcomes.